sickozell/SickoCV/README.md

 #### - Instructions:
 This module is almost the same of the previous one.
 It supports up to 4 channel and it manages only accent levels, no choking feature.
 Outputs are normalled to the next ones.
 For example if you connect only out 2 and 4, out 1 and 3 will respectively mixed with those ones.

+## Parking
+### Set of unconnected inputs and outputs just to park unused cables
+#### - Instructions:
+This module doesn't do anything.
+It's just a place to connect your temporarily unused cables when you don't want to forget to where they were wired.
+It can also be used to connect other modules sockets when they need to be wired to obtain some functionality.

 ## Switcher / SwitcherSt
 ### 2>1 switch, 1>2 router, 2 signal swapper, mute, flip flop, toggle gate